TubeCord/discord-video-player/README.md

 Thank you for your interest in contributing to this project!
 We welcome any contributions that can enhance the functionality and usability of our website and bot.

-For detailed instructions on how to grab and share video links, please refer to our ["Contribution Guide"](https://github.com/TubeCord/discord-video-player/wiki/Contribution-Guide) inside the Wiki.
+For detailed instructions on how to grab and share video links, please refer to our [Contribution Guide](https://github.com/TubeCord/discord-video-player/wiki/Contribution-Guide) inside the Wiki.
 It provides step-by-step instructions and tips on how to effectively install, run, find and share video links.

 We appreciate your efforts in contributing to our project and helping us build a comprehensive video database.
 Your contributions will make a difference in providing a better user experience for all our users.

-If you have any questions or need further assistance, please don't hesitate to reach out to us through ["GitHub Issues"](https://github.com/TubeCord/discord-video-player/issues).
+If you have any questions or need further assistance, please don't hesitate to reach out to us through [GitHub Issues](https://github.com/TubeCord/discord-video-player/issues).

 We look forward to your contributions 🙏🏻